This post was written in partnership with Air Canada Vacations and the tourism board of the Czech Republic. As always, all opinions are my own.

 The same happened when it came time to leave.
 Our driver was waiting for us in the lobby of the hotel at the agreed upon time and took us directly to the airport.
 Again, this meant no getting lost (as someone who has actually missed flights because of this before, I really appreciated this) plus, since it was a direct drive we didn’t have to leave extra early either.

-With Air Canada Vacations Prague Your Way package, you’ll have the option to choose between two different hotels.
+When you explore Prague with Air Canada Vacations, you’ll have the option to choose between two different hotels.
 The first option, which is rated as a 4* option, is the Adria Hotel located in Wenceslas Square.
 This was where we stayed and the rooms were quiet, clean, and comfortable.
 A continental breakfast was included in the stay (pastries, fruits, meat, cheeses, eggs, juice, coffee etc.) and it was located right by a metro station which made it ideal for getting around the city.

 The second option is rated as a 3* option and is the Hotel Ibis Wenceslas Square which, as the name indicates, is also located in Wenceslas Square.
 This is a central area located just minutes from Old Town which makes it ideal for exploring.
 There are also plenty of shops and restaurants nearby as well as public transit.